-Next 12 months By 2026 By 2030 the foo der targeting support for innovation in ood sector through upcycling via the and Beverage Industry Transformation or alternative mechanism. d) Work with manufacturers to adopt an upcycling certification scheme so that the term 'upcycled' can be trusted by consumers to indicate a product is combatting food waste and providing environmental benefit. e) Have an established network linking food producers and manufacturers with unused by-products with processors that upcycle these products, replacing use of virgin materials and reflecting upcycling outcor fy mechanisms to prioritise nutrition mes alongside outcomes in the opment of New Zealand's upcycling r. waste and providing environmental benefit. international best practice. opport rtake or commission work to identify tunities for upcycled product opment in Aotearoa.
+Next 12 months Ву 2026 Ву 2030 a) b) Consider targeting support for innovation in the food sector through upcycling via the Food and Beverage Industry Transformation Plan or alternative mechanism.
+Identify mechanisms to prioritise nutrition Work with manufacturers to adopt an upcycling certification scheme so that the term 'upcycled' can be trusted by consumers to indicate a product is combatting food waste and providing environmental benefit. e) Have an established network linking food producers and manufacturers with unused by-products with processors that upcycle these products, replacing use of virgin materials and reflecting upcycling international best practice ~, outcomes alongside outcomes in the development of New Zealand's upcycling sector. international best practice. c) Undertake or commission work to identify opportunities for upcycled product development in Aotearoa.